 Priority 5: Based on the browser language

-Priority 6: The language falls back to the default language defined in the Userlane Dashboard
+Priority 6: The language falls back to the default language defined in the Userlane Portal

 Good to know

-The language code used in the command should exactly match the language key that was used when the language was created in the Dashboard.
+The language code used in the command should exactly match the language key that was used when the language was created in the Portal.

-Keep in mind, that the language you pass via the language command must exist and be public in the Userlane Dashboard.
+Keep in mind, that the language you pass via the language command must exist and be public in the Userlane Portal.
 Otherwise, Userlane will take the defined default language instead.

-⇨ Start this Guide to learn how to manage your languages within the Dashboard.
+⇨ Start this Guide to learn how to manage your languages within the Portal.